lpantano/seqcluster/doc/source/getting_started.rst

 Here I am only using sequences that had the adapter, meaning that for sure are small fragments.

+This is compatible with UMI barcodes.
+If you have in the read name ``UMI_ATCGAT ``, then the tool will remove PCR dupiclates as well.
+To confirm this happened, the tool should output this sentence during the processing of the file: ``Find UMI tags in read names, collapsing by UMI``.

 **PREPARE SAMPLES**

 ::